 CFIUS is chaired by the Secretary of the Treasury.
 The following US government parties also participate in the process: the Departments of Justice, Homeland Security, Commerce, Defense, State, and Energy; the Office of the US Trade Representative; and the Office of Science and Technology Policy.
-The Director of National Intelligence and the Secretary of Labor are non-voting members of CFIUS.
+The Department of Agriculture is a member for transactions implicating its equities, and the Director of National Intelligence and the Secretary of Labor are non-voting members of CFIUS.
 Representatives from other federal agencies, including several White House offices, also observe and, as appropriate, participate in CFIUS's activities.